malwaredb/vt-client/README.md

 VirusTotal supports these actions given a MD5, SHA-1, or SHA-256 hash.

-Crates `chrono` and `serde` are used to deserialize the data into Structs for ease and convenience of working with this data.
+Crates `chrono` and `serde` are used to parse timestamps and deserialize the data into Structs for ease and convenience of working with this data.

+Note: at present, the response objects may contain either the response error code, or the expected response data.
+In the future, this will be changes to be more intuitive, a response error or HTTP error should be a real error, and the expected response should be the only data in the `Result::Ok` return.